CardinisCode/cardiniscode.github.io/planning/Google Analytics - For Beginners and Small Businesses - For Cursor.md

-#GoogleAnalytics
-# Analytics for beginners and small businesses
+# Google Analytics - for beginners and small businesses

 [Analytics for beginners and small businesses](https://developers.google.com/analytics/learn/beginners)